ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 ..note::

     The switched major nodes must be defined as shown in the above example.
 The associated relays must refer to DLOGMODE DLOGREL in the MODVIRT mode table.

 Note 1
     IDNUM takes the value xxyyy with xx equal to the value of the parameter IDNUMH in the NPSI X25MCH MACRO; yyy is a hexadecimal value decrementing in steps of 2 from the CVC number assigned to the LU.

     Let us suppose for example that we have a configuration made up of two TRANSPAC lines, L1 and L2, containing respectively 16 and 8 entries.
 The Minitels are installed on line L2.
 The value yyy assigned to the first Minitel is X'030' ((16 + 8) x 2) in hexadecimal.
 The values of yyy respectively assigned to the other Minitels are X'02E', X'02C', X'02A', X'028', etc.

 Note 2
     The value of MAXDATA must not exceed MAXBFRU times UNITSZ, nor must it exceed the NCP MAXDATA value.

 Note 3
     The MODVIRT mode table must be placed in an executable module library (VSE) or in a LOADLIB (MVS, VM) known to VTAM before activation of the switched major node.

 Note 4
     LOGAPPL takes the value specified in the APPLID TYPE=INITIAL parameter in the VIRTCT.
 If both Minitels and PC’s are used simultaneously, the LOGAPPL parameter must be replaced by the value USSTAB=USSVIRT (the source of this USSTAB is in the VIRTEL SSL for VSE and in the MACLIB for MVS).

 ..note::

     The LOGAPPL and USSTAB parameters are valid only for non GATE lines.
 For sites making outgoing calls, from NCP 5.40 onwards, USSTAB and GATE are incompatible, and therefore the USSTAB keyword should be omitted for a switched major node describing type 1 LU’s.

-2.4.14.3 NCP parameters for a GATE line
+NCP parameters for a GATE line
+""""""""""""""""""""""""""""""

 The LUDRPOOL MACRO must contain an NUMTYP1 parameter with a value greater than or equal to the number of CVC available on the lines.
 For LU6.2 connections, check for the presence of the NUMILU parameter which indicates the number of available PU type 2.1.

-2.4.14.4 NPSI parameters for a GATE line
+NPSI parameters for a GATE line
+"""""""""""""""""""""""""""""""

 The following parameters must agree with the specification of your TRANSPAC subscription.

-2.4.14.4.1 Macro X25VCCPT
+**Macro X25VCCPT**

 MAXPKTL (packet length)
     Must equal the value given for “Packet Size” on your TRANSPAC subscription (usually 128).

 VWINDOW (packet level window size)
     Must equal the value given for “Packet Window Size” on your TRANSPAC subscription (usually 3).

-2.4.14.4.2 Macro X25MCH
+**Macro X25MCH**

 CONNECT
     Must be specified as NO.